 Cushman & Wakefield's Lease Accounting Advisory Services (LAAS) is ready to help!

 Cushman & Wakefield Lease Accounting Changes

 New FASB lease accounting changes are here.
-This paper briefly highlights the most essential elements of the new lease accounting changes.
+This paper briefly highlights our lease accounting advisory services and support.
 Download

 Cushman & Wakefield Lease Accounting - EMEA Perspective